srl-labs/containerlab/docs/manual/kinds/srl.md

 ### License

-SR Linux container can run without any license :partying_face:.
+SR Linux container can run without a license :partying_face:.
-In that license-less mode the datapath is limited to 100PPS and the sr_linux process will reboot once a week.
+In that license-less mode, the datapath is limited to 1000 PPS and the sr_linux process will restart once a week.

 The license file lifts these limitations and a path to it can be provided with [`license`](../nodes.md#license) directive.